 - Donate to African Parks and help us outfit a ranger

-- $250 can supply one ranger with one set of boots, socks, shirt, pants, hat, belt, water filter, first aid kit and a light pack
+- $250 can supply one ranger with one set of boots, socks, shirt, trousers, hat, belt, water filter, first aid kit and a light pack

 - These are small but critically needed items by under-funded rangers which can help them do their job, and even save their lives